vladbatushkov/gateway/src/web-client-likes/README.md

 npm start
 ```

-- (Optional) Generation of GraphQL hooks.
+- The way to re-generate GraphQL hooks (Not required).

 ```sh
 npm run codegen